-FTA Receivers, or free-to-air satellite TV receivers deliver TV and radio broadcasts via an unencrypted platform to deliver free satellite TV.
+FTA Receivers, or free-to-air satellite TV receivers, deliver satellite TV and radio broadcasts via an unencrypted platform to give free satellite TV.

 If you are looking to ‘cut the cord’ from subscription based TV services then a setting up an FTA satellite system could be a good solution, particularly if you only want very basic TV channels.